-During startup, the button backlight indications are as follows:
+During startup, the backlight indications are as follows:

-- 1. Button backlight is blinking at 1 Hz.
+- 1. Backlight is blinking at 1 Hz.
 Pre-heating is activated and in effect, start-up is delayed while the device is heated. - 2.
-Button backlight is blinking at 2 Hz.
+Backlight is blinking at 2 Hz.
 Device start-up phase begins. - 3.
 Operating system is then started, and specific service software begins to execute. - 4.
-Button backlight is constantly on: System is operational.
+Backlight is constantly on: System is operational.